prernaadvani/whatsprernacooking/_posts/2020-12-26-portuguese-baked-eggs.md

 * 1 tablespoon olive or avocado oil
 * 1/2 green bell pepper, cut lengthwise and halfved
 * 1/2 red bell pepper, cut lengthwise and halfved
-* 1/2 red onion, cut lengthwise and halfved
+* 1/2 red or white onion, cut lengthwise and halfved (I switch between red and white depending on what I have on hand)
 * 1 beefsteak tomato, diced
 * 4 garlic cloves
 * 1/4 tablespoon jalapeno (I used jalapeno paste)